opensource-observer/oso/docs/blog/2024-01-19-what-builders-can-learn-from-retropgf3/index.md

 This isn’t a new phenomenon; I [wrote](https://gov.optimism.io/t/a-review-of-rpgf2-and-ideas-for-how-data-can-improve-future-iterations/6438) about the same thing after RetroPGF 2.

-# In the arena view: the signals that live players and builders should pick up on
+## In the arena view: signals that live players and builders should pick up on

 As a badgeholder, I used Open Source Observer to experiment with a variety of **metrics-driven Lists**.
 (You can see a full list of Lists and a retro on how they performed [here](https://gov.optimism.io/t/retro-on-oso-s-retropgf-lists/7187).)